dr-darryl-wright/Noisy-Labels-with-Bootstrapping/README.md

 ### Open questions for reproducing results
 * What data is the classification accuracy in Figure 2. measured on?
 * How do they determine when to stop training?

+Training for 500 epochs on 50000 examples with noise fraction of 0.3 achieves 99.93% classification accuracy measured on the training set with noisy labels.